-2.1 VALVE OPERATORS
+2.1 Valve Operators

-- .1 Supply valve operators or actuators for all types of valves specified as follows: - .1 Supply removable manually operated hand wheels for all valves.

-- .2 Ensure that each valve and operator is of suitable construction and rating for the long term service with the fluid or product being conveyed and at the pressure and operating frequencies required by the relevant service. - .3 The allowable pull on a manual operator to open or close the valve shall be ≤270 N (60 lb force).
+- .1 Supply valve operators or actuators for all types of valves specified as follows: - .1 Supply removable manually operated hand wheels for all valves; - .2 Ensure that each valve and operator is of suitable construction and rating for the long term service with the fluid or product being conveyed and at the pressure and operating frequencies required by the relevant service: - .3 The allowable pull on a manual operator to open or close the valve shall be less than or equal to two hundred seventy (270) N (sixty (60) pound force).
 Manual operators shall operate in a clockwise motion to close the valve.
-For valves with >270 N (60 lb force), install spur gear actuators. - .4 Supply cast iron hand wheels clearly marked with a flow directional arrow and the word "open" cast in relief on the rim.
-Provide hand wheels >300 mm in diameter for all valves > 200 mm and 450 mm in diameter for larger valves as required to allow for manual operation.
-In confined areas, furnish smaller hand wheels with higher ratio gearing of the valve to compensate. - .5 Supply steel pipe Tee wrenches with socket to suit nut dimensions.
+For valves with greater than two hundred seventy (270) N (sixty (60) pound force), install spur gear actuators; - .4 Supply cast iron hand wheels clearly marked with a flow directional arrow and the word "open" cast in relief on the rim.
+Provide hand wheels greater than three hundred (300) millimetres (twelve (12) inches) in diameter for all valves greater than two hundred (200) millimetres (eight (8) inches) and four hundred fifty (450) millimetres (eighteen (18) inches) in diameter for larger valves as required to allow for manual operation.
+In confined areas, furnish smaller hand wheels with higher ratio gearing of the valve to compensate; and - .5 Supply steel pipe Tee wrenches with socket to suit nut dimensions.

-2.2 GENERAL VALVE REQUIREMENTS
+2.2 General Valve Requirements

-- .1 Where there is an applicable recommended standard for the design, construction, and testing of a valve and/or actuator, e.g., AWWA, CGA, CSA etc., equipment to be supplied under this section will refer to this standard.
+- .1 Where there is an applicable recommended standard for the design, construction and testing of a valve and/or actuator, e.g., AWWA, CGA, CSA etc., equipment to be supplied under this section will refer to this standard.
 Comply with these requirements for all equipment supplied in all regards.
-Where specifically requested, provide certificates of compliance with the applicable standards. - .2 Where it is not intended to supply equipment or valves to a specific standard, the specification will indicate a reference product.
+Where specifically requested, provide certificates of compliance with the applicable standards. - .2 Where it is not intended to supply equipment or valves to a specific standard, the Specification will indicate a reference product.
 Provide flanges as specified for all flanged valves for the line into which they are to be installed.
-As a minimum standard a Class 125 lb rating will be required. - .3 The Contractor shall ensure that the valve end connections are compatible with pipe material in which the valve is installed. - .4 Do not install valves dissimilar with piping to avoid galvanic corrosion. - .5 All packing, gaskets, seats, diaphragms, lubricants, etc., shall be suitable for the intended operating conditions. - .6 Supply all valves free of asphalt varnish or other non-potable protective coatings if it is intended for potable water service.
-Mark valves with size, pressure rating, and manufacturer on a corrosion resistant nameplate mounted on the body. - .7 Equip the valve with a disc position indicator and a direction of flow indicator where applicable.
+As a minimum standard a Class one hundred twenty-five (125) pound rating will be required. - .3 The Contractor shall ensure that the valve end connections are compatible with pipe material in which the valve is installed. - .4 Do not install valves dissimilar with piping to avoid galvanic corrosion. - .5 All packing, gaskets, seats, diaphragms, lubricants, etc., shall be suitable for the intended operating conditions. - .6 Supply all valves free of asphalt varnish or other non-potable protective coatings if it is intended for potable water service.
+Mark valves with size, pressure rating and manufacturer on a corrosion resistant nameplate mounted on the body. - .7 Equip the valve with a disc position indicator and a direction of flow indicator where applicable.